How to Get Your FAA Part 107 License (2026 Complete Guide)

 Available classroom options across the country

 Drone enthusiasts can choose from several in-person training providers.
-Companies like DARTdrones and Dronegenuity run classroom-based Part 107 study courses in major U.S. cities, while V1DroneMedia services the Midwest and Northeastern states in Cleveland, Ohio.
+Companies like DARTdrones and Dronegenuity run classroom-based Part 107 study courses in major U.S. cities, while V1DroneMedia services the Midwest and Northeastern states in Cleveland, Ohio, and offers group courses for organizations and first responder agencies nationwide.
 All of these providers keep class sizes small (10-15 students) to maximize individual attention.

 Most training providers release their schedules about 3 months ahead, and popular spots disappear quickly due to limited in-person class availability.
 Some companies even blend online pre-work with in-person teaching to create hybrid solutions that give students dual benefits.